v3io/frames/README.md

   If the `time` seek type is set, you need to provide the desired start time via the `start` parameter.
 - <a id="method-read-stream-param-shard_id"></a>**shard_id** &mdash; `str`
 - <a id="method-read-stream-param-sequence"></a>**sequence** &mdash; `int64` (Optional)

-For detailed information about these parameters, refer to the [platform streams documentation](https://www.iguazio.com/docs/concepts/latest-release/streams).

 <a id="method-read-return-value"></a>
 #### Return Value